Home

 All about Mugearite and Hornblendite Properties

 Know all about Mugearite and Hornblendite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Mugearite and Hornblendite belong to Igneous Rocks.Texture of Mugearite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Hornblendite is Banded, Foliated, Massive.
 Mugearite appears Dull and Soft and Hornblendite appears Foliated.
-The luster of Mugearite is not available while that of Hornblendite is vitreous to dull.
+The luster of Mugearite is while that of Hornblendite is vitreous to dull.
 Mugearite is available in black, brown, light to dark grey colors whereas Hornblendite is available in black, brown, green, grey colors.
 The commercial uses of Mugearite are creating artwork and that of Hornblendite are cemetery markers, commemorative tablets, creating artwork.

 Compare Igneous Rocks